Which is better – Makita or Milwaukee?

 Makita vs. Milwaukee Impact Driver Review

-1. Makita XDT13Z 18V LXT Lithium-Ion Brushless Cordless Impact Driver, Tool Only
+1. Makita XDT13Z 18V LXT Lithium-Ion Brushless Cordless Impact Driver

 For the most part, the world is in a glorious cycle in terms of power tool development, with cordless tools coming to the market every single week.
 Try to look hard enough and you’ll surely find a new impact driver in the mix.